 - Sticky Fingers Diner

 As we enter the holiday season in Washington, D.C., the bar scene has definitely taken notice!
 From some of D.C.’s favorite bars decking the halls and revamping their menus to holiday pop-up bars magically appearing all over the District, the festive decor and holiday-themed drinks are calling your name!
-Here’s a sneak peak of some of our favorite D.C. the holiday-themed bars you don’t want to miss, and you can find the full list here:
+Here’s a preview of some of our favorite D.C. holiday-themed bars you don’t want to miss, and you can find the full list here:

 - Holiday Bar at Colada 14th